jacoblindstrm/jacoblindstrm.github.io/_posts/2020-05-18-redesigning-hoodin.markdown

 After any feedback session I shared a link to the Figma prototype in our Slack channel.
 This gave everyone a chance to add feedback in writing.

-A little less frequently I did user test on potential users to validate key questions. - such as the how the navigation worked.
+A little less frequently I did user test on potential users to validate key questions. - such as how the navigation worked.

 This phase is immensely important to drive the project forward.